Adnan-13/LifeLine/README.md

 # LifeLine

----Test Project---

-This is a (Almost) medicine delivery service (App) for both user and admin :3
+ This is a simple medicine delivery service (App) for both user and admin

--Adnan Bin Zahir